Joeshmoe03/ASL-classification/README.md

 - A decent GPU.
 For reference, I am training on GPUs that allow as much as 96 GB RAM on a HPC.
-- SLURM for managing and scheduling Linux clusters or if running locally have install python and run: python train.py --batchSize 32... other args... (could be python3 or else depending on your version of python)
+- SLURM for managing and scheduling Linux clusters or if running locally have install python and run:
+  "python train.py --batchSize 32... other args..." (could be python3 or else depending on your version of python instead of "python")
 - Already installed the dependencies listed below.
 - The repo structure as seen below which should have been cloned as such.